Home » Cakes & Pies » Banana Pudding Cupcakes

 How to Make Southern Banana Pudding Cupcakes Recipe

-My lifelong obsession with banana pudding recipes brought this particular cupcake to life and it remains one of my most popular recipes to date.
-I’ve even had brides who loved these pudding filled cupcakes so much that they served them at their wedding receptions.
+My lifelong obsession with banana pudding recipes brought this particular cupcake to life.
+It remains one of my most popular recipes to date.
+I’ve even had brides who loved these pudding filled cupcakes so much, that they served them at their wedding receptions.
 My dream for this banana pudding cupcake was to combine two desserts to make one delectable handheld treat and that’s exactly what it does.
+This particular muffin tin recipe is designed to be simple, and that’s why it begins with a cake mix, so that bakers of all skill levels can make them.
+Since I published this recipe years ago, it’s been knocked off over and over again all over the web.
+Be your own cooking diva and treat the family to these for dessert!

-• Kitchen tools you’ll need: A stand mixer or a hand mixer, large bowl, cupcake pans, cupcake liners, a sharp knife and cutting board, cooling rack and large rubber spatula.
+• Kitchen Tools You’ll Need: A stand mixer or a hand mixer fitted with the whisk attachment, large bowl, medium bowl, cupcake pans, cupcake liners, a sharp knife and cutting board, wire rack and large rubber spatula.
 You can also use an ice cream scoop to evenly divide the batter between the cupcake wells.
 To decorate as pictured, you’ll need a piping bag fitted with a large open star tip.
-One such as Wilton 1M or similar.
+I used Wilton 1M.

-• How do you keep bananas from turning brown?
-You can toss the banana chunks with a small amount of lemon juice to slow the oxidation, if you’re concerned.
+• Use Firm Ripe Bananas: Choose fresh bananas that aren’t soft or overripe.
+Toss the banana chunks with a small amount of lemon juice to slow the oxidation, if you’re concerned.
 Mainly it’s important that they stay submerged in the pudding without exposure to air.
 While you can’t stop it altogether, rest assured it doesn’t happen immediately either.

-• When filling the centers of the cupcakes keep in mind it will set in the fridge and doesn’t have to be fully set when it’s initially made.
+• Allow Ample Chill Time for the Pudding to Set: When filling the centers of the cupcakes keep in mind it will set in the fridge and doesn’t have to be fully set when it’s initially made.

-• How far in advance can you make these banana cupcakes?
-Due to the potential for the bananas to brown, it’s best to fill cupcakes no more than one day in advance.
+• Make-Ahead Tip: Due to the potential for the bananas to brown, it’s best to fill cupcakes no more than one day in advance.
 You can also prepare the banana pudding filling and bake the cupcakes one day ahead of time.
 When doing so, you can then assemble them and frost them with whipped cream just before serving to save time.

-• Can I garnish these cupcakes with fresh banana slices?
-Only if you plan to do so just before serving or they’ll turn brown.
+• Save Fresh Banana Slices Until Serving: You can garnish the cupcakes with fresh banana slices just before serving or they’ll turn brown.
 A vanilla wafer or a dried banana slice are the best choices for garnishing.

 Banana Pudding Cupcakes